DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-05-22-including-study-sites-in-the-course-details.md

 - a list of school placements

 We only show study sites in the course preview if they have been added.

+### Publishing a course without a study site

+If a user tries to publish a course without a study site, we show an error message:

+> Select at least one study site

 ## Further considerations